dbankier/TiShadow/README.md

  * Some native zip modules what are included in the app/modules directory.
 Install these as you would any native module.
 Please see the README file there.
- * A custom build of the Titanium SDK.
-These can be retrieved from the `tishadow` branch of my fork of the titanium mobile sdk.
+ * A custom build of the Titanium SDK is needed.
+OSX builds can be download from the "Downloads" section and are in line with the Titanium SDK Releases 2.0.2 and newer.
+The source can be found in the my titanium_mobile fork with each release tagged, e.g., tishadow_2_X_X.
+The following [commit](https://github.com/dbankier/titanium_mobile/commit/d332a846701df512003fdcb1fe791a6497348515) contains all the changes.

-Since the TiShadow app is not _yet_ in the App Store or Google Play, clone the code and run/install as you would any Titanium project.
+~~Since the TiShadow app is not _yet_ in the App Store or Google Play~~, clone the code and run/install as you would any Titanium project.